rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

                                P.ORACLEVCN.COM

 ````
+10. Reset the Listener.ora

 This is the end of exercise.
-Please clean your environment so that it is ready for the next exercise by restoring and restarting the original listener.
+Please reset your environment so that it is ready for the next exercise by restoring and restarting the original listener.
+Exit SQL*Plus with the exit command.
+Then run the following linux commands.
 ````
-<copy>cd $ORACLE_HOME/network/admin
+$ <copy>cd $ORACLE_HOME/network/admin
 cp  listener.backup listener.ora
 lsnrctl stop LISTCDB1
 lsnrctl start LISTCDB1</copy>
 ````

-## Step 2: Multitenant Lockdown
+## Step 2: Multitenant PDB Lockdown Profile

 Tenant isolation is a key requirement for security in a multitenant environment.
 A PDB lockdown profile allows you to restrict the operations and functionality available from within a PDB.
 This can be very useful from a security perspective, giving the PDBs a greater degree of separation and allowing different people to manage each PDB, without compromising the security of other PDBs within the same container database.